noahehall/multicloud/distributedSystems.md

   - how each replica converges to the same state
     - its local state is a semilattice (partially ordered)
     - its merge operation produces a state that is idempotent, commutative and associative
+  - guarantees a lower form of consistency but doesnt have to pay the cost of expensive coordination
 - examples
   - registers
   - counters